What is Compression Molding?

 What is Injection Molding?

 Injection molding is a process that involves injecting the raw material into the cavity of a mold.
 The raw material starts from a feeder hopper with a screw below it.
 This screw rotates and takes the material from the hopper into the mold.
-A heating process happens simultaneously as the screw injects the material into the mold.
-This makes the fabric soft enough to take the shape of the cavity.

 The tool has various parts, including the feed hopper, injection unit, heater, hydraulic cylinders, clamping unit, etc.